-I was wasting my education and, measured against my peers, unaccomplished and small.
+I was wasting my education and, measured against my peers, I felt unaccomplished and small.

 “There is a lovely root to the word humiliation—from the latin word humus, meaning soil or ground,” writes poet David Whyte.
 “When we are humiliated, we are in effect returning to the ground of our being.”

 Looking back now, I know that I was exactly where I needed to be on my career journey—even if it didn't feel that way at the time.
-I needed to feel utterly lost in order to think about what I really wanted out of my career, what my core strengths and values are, and how I can best share my unique gifts with the world.
+I needed to feel utterly lost in order to think about what I really wanted out of my career, what my core strengths and values were, and how I could best share my unique gifts with the world.

 That's when I started writing my personal Strategic Plan.